JustinLove/jsharmony-cms-sample-rails/README.md

 Notice that `app/views/cms_components/redirects.html` is *not* an `.erb` file.
 The template tags here are interpreted as EJS by the CMS.
 If you also want to perform ERB processing, you will need to take care to escape any EJS tags.

+The `app/views/cms_components/googlemap.html.erb` is an `.erb`.
+It uses a non-ERB partial with the EJS content in order to avoid escaping each tag.
+It also uses a partial for the javascript in order to load and JSON-escape the contents.

 The redirects component allows the CMS to publish a `redirects.json` file, which is loaded by `/lib/middleware/cms_router_middleware.rb`.
 In this sample, the redirect file is loaded on every request for simplicity.

 `application.rb` loads the `CmsRouterMiddleware`.
 It is placed early in the chain so that it can redirect to static files and have the standard static file middleware take care of it.

 ## Limitations and Points for extension

 - Redirects are re-loaded on every request.
-It could be done by checking less often, or simply restarting the app when new content is published.
+It could be done by checking less often, hooking up a filesystem watcher, or simply restarting the app when new content is published.
 - Templates are captured at publish time; if the rails templates change you will need to republish.
 Alternately, it could be reworked so that the CMS publishes body content, and the cms router redirects pages to a rails controller that inserts the appropriate body into the current template.
 - Sample does not include many CMS features, such as menus, typical components, separate editor/publish templates, custom template attributes, etc.